-THE GEORGE CHAPMAN CALDWELL PRIZE of \$50, established in 1913, is awarded to the member of the senior class who has shown the greatest ability and progress in the study of the Classics (Greek, Latin, and Classics in translation).
+THE GEORGE CHAPMAN CALDWELL PRIZE of \$50, for general excellence in chemistry, was established in 1913 and is awarded by the staff of the Department of Chemistry to a member of the senior class in the College of Arts and Sciences with a major in chemistry.

-THE BESS BERLOW COHAN PRIZE of \$100, established in 1939, is awarded by a committee to the member of the senior class who has shown the greatest ability and progress in a combined study of Classics and English.
+THE BESS BERLOW COHAN PRIZE of \$100, established in 1939, is awarded by a committee to the member of the senior class who has shown the greatest ability and progress in a combined study of classics and English.

-THE CLYDE A. DUNIWAY PRIZE of approximately \$50, established in 1945, is awarded annually to the best student in the College of Arts and Sciences graduating with a major in history or government.
+THE CLYDE A. DUNIWAY PRIZE of approximately \$40, established in 1945, is awarded annually to the best student in the College of Arts and Sciences graduating with a major in history or government.
 Payment of the prize is made by the establishment at the Cornell Campus Store of a credit to be used in the purchase of books on history or government.
 The prize is awarded by a joint committee consisting of a representative of each of the two departments.
 The committee takes into account the student's academic record, his ability to express himself clearly in speaking and writing, and his scholarly approach.
 To be eligible for consideration a student must have had advanced courses in each field.